Digitzaki/Unleashed-Sound-Manager/README.md

-# Unleashed Audio Manager
+# DSP Audio Manager

 A tool for extracting and managing Nintendo DSP audio files from UBER container files (commonly found in GameCube/Wii games).

 ### Working with UBER and SAMP Files

-**.UBER & .SAMP** are files that hold multiple DSP audio samples.
+**UBER files** are container files that hold multiple DSP audio samples.
 Think of them like a ZIP file full of audio.

 1. Browse or Drag and Drop the .samp and .uber files to the top 2 boxes.
 2. The program will scan the file and list all the sounds it finds